 Some of the most commonly used teaching tools are video or audio based, and some teaching tools are course-specific.
+Reading and writing are best taught with video, audio, and hands on application.
+Parents who have little experience teaching their kids from scratch find it easier to supplement classroom lessons with online lessons from qualified tutors.
 Classes devoted to history or social studies commonly use maps and globes, while science instruction may require specific labs.
 Teaching mathematics usually requires utilizing tools for measurement and graphing.
 Many classrooms have computers for both the instructors and students.
+These tools will change depending on the subject being learned.
+They will change along with increased difficulty so expect a huge difference when shifting from Algebra 2 to calculus, for example.

 Books are probably the most widely used of all the various teaching tools.
 In many classrooms, teachers instruct from a specific book, giving each student a classroom version of the same book.
 The teacher’s edition usually includes study plans and tests that have been designed to enhance the learning experience.
+In online classes, the approach may be tweaked a little to accommodate a larger class.
+In one-on-one tutoring classes the process may be adjusted depending on the student being taught.
 In public schools, student books are usually free and must be turned in at the end of the term, but in private schools, students are often required to purchase their own books.

 Video-based teaching tools can have a great impact on classroom learning.
 Teachers use instructional video to demonstrate actual methodology, and documentary style video is commonly used to enhance specific subject matter.
 Documentary video is especially common in classes teaching history, science, and social studies.
 Adding video to the classroom usually requires using digital video players, screens, and projectors.